 Each year we receive statements from prisoners’ that are currently incarcerated, many of which are held captive at the Ottawa-Carleton Detention Centre.
 Here is what they have to say:

-**This feature is currently being added!
-Come back later to hear the statements received from the JAIL Hotline
+**This feature is being updated as more demands and statements are received from the JAIL Hotline

 It is not enough to shed tears and ask for change – we must demand it.
 Support PJD by purchasing a t-shirt, attending an event, making speeches, sharing information on social media about the need for carceral abolition, donating to prisoner justice collectives, become a penpal, purchase and read a book on abolition, and demanding better from politicians.

 Learn More about Alternatives to Policing and Imprisonment